ory/docs/docs/oathkeeper/pipeline/authn.md

 }
 ```

-And this token as invalid (audience is missing, issuer is not matching, scope is
+And this token as invalid (audience is missing, issuer isn't matching, scope is
 missing, wrong algorithm):

 ```